 Activity codes in e-automate are in Tools > Lists and Codes > Activity Codes:

 The codes will need to match in each system.
-ConnectWise allows for more characters in this field than e-automate does, if you have lengthy work types in ConnectWise you'll need to make sure that the first 15 characters match one activity code in e-automate.
+ConnectWise allows for more characters in this field than e-automate does.
+If you have lengthy work types in ConnectWise, you'll need to make sure that the first 15 characters match one activity code in e-automate.
+Matching up the work types and activity codes is especially important when using ID965 to sync service tickets from ConnectWise into e-automate, as you want to be sure that work that is covered in ConnectWise is also covered in e-automate.

 Check your current bill codes that are set up in e-automate to see if a bill code currently exists that has the proper coverage to match each agreement coverage.
-If there is not a current bill code, you'll need to create the bill code in e-automate.
-See this link for details on creating advanced bill codes.
+If there is no current bill code, you'll need to create the bill code in e-automate.

 For example, you have an agreement type in ConnectWise where all work types are included, but Onsite time is billed at $75.00 an hour.
 The bill code in e-automate would have a billing labor code that bills a regular hourly rate of $0.00, but the activity code of Onsite will bill at $75.00: